TylerEvans-hash/e-commerce/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End Code

+## Purpose
+This project is to show my knowledge and understanding of creating back-end code that is re-useable and readable to any other developer who may update it in the future.

 ## Goals for the Project ( User-Story )
 AS A manager at an internet retail company